studentinsights/studentinsights/README.md

 ```
 cap production deploy
 ```

-## Future?
-This app could grow in several different ways.

-* __Unique URLs__: Can be generated to be viewed online at a later time by users with access.
-* __Printable PDFs__: Can be exported of any view for teachers to print out.
-* __Sub-views__:  Create sub-views for parents and students.

 # User stories
 * As an admin, I want to see which students are at risk and whether they are receiving necessary interventions.